-Warren Buffet may be right about gold but it is out of context for a country like India.
+Warren Buffett may be right about gold but it is out of context for a country like India.

-We will discuss why Warren Buffet is wrong about gold investment, especially in a country like India.
-We will also see how Warren Buffet’s Berkshire Hathaway compares to gild over a very long duration.
+We will discuss why Warren Buffett is wrong about gold investment, especially in a country like India.
+We will also see how Warren Buffett's Berkshire Hathaway compares to gild over a very long duration.

 Warren Buffett didn't become the greatest investors of our generation by investing in gold.
 In fact, he pretty much hates the shiny metal.
 Buffett gave the following speech at Harvard in 1998 when he said of gold:

 "(It) gets dug out of the ground in Africa or someplace.
 Then we melt it down, dig another hole, bury it again and pay people to stand around guarding it.
 It has no utility.
 Anyone watching from Mars would be scratching their head."

 The primary reason Warren Buffett doesn't like gold is because it doesn't produce anything and it doesn't give dividends.
 These are very valid reasons to not consider gold as "investment grade".
 However, there are several reasons why one should buy gold, especially in a country like India where inflation is mostly in double digits.